Authentic Lessons for 21st Century Learning

 60 Minute(s)

-• Students will each be assigned a landform .
+Students will each be assigned a landform .
 They will research the landform they are assigned and sketch a picture and label and write out the identifying features of their landform.
-They will then start the paper mache activity.
+They will then start the paper Mache activity.
+Landforms should be no bigger than the large Styrofoam plate provided.

 1. Allow students to create a base structure for their landform.